beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

-> ⏱ This guide should take less than 5 minutes.
+> ⏱ This tutorial should take less than 5 minutes.

 ## **Hello there, Beginner!**

-This guide will help you get acquainted with Begin's [Svelte example app](https://github.com/begin-examples/node-svelte) which uses [Svelte](https://svelte.dev/) as the front-end framework for an app that talk's to a cloud function-based API.
+This tutorial will help you get acquainted with Begin's [Svelte example app](https://github.com/begin-examples/node-svelte) which uses [Svelte](https://svelte.dev/) as the front-end framework for an app that talk's to a cloud function-based API.

 > ✋🏽 You will need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [node.js](https://nodejs.org/en/download/) and a [GitHub account](https://help.github.com/en/github/getting-started-with-github/signing-up-for-github) to follow along.